 These routes lead through an exceptional natural environment where the drive itself should be an experience.
 After 30 years since the beginning of this project, the routes are enhanced by architectural masterpieces.

-If you don’t know where to start planning your road trip in Norway, the Scenic Routes are a great starting point.
+If you don’t know where to start planning your road trip in Norway, the Scenic Routes list is a great starting point.

 Check out an itinerary of an autumn campervan road trip on the Hardangervidda Scenic Route.